IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 1. Navigate from OpenShift Console to view the resources on the deployment:
-   - Resources in the project `app-was`:
+   - Resources in the project `apps-was`:

      - `deployment` details:
        - select `cos-was`